animal-tree/Writing-stuff/Stuff59-quackery.md

 **Hypothesized scientific model.** Assignment of proximity scores between pairs of bodies and/or coincidences. (forces and interactions, and bodies, allowing the determination of consistency and therefore cause and effect)

-**Temporal effect.** The temporally-later of at least one of the coincidences in a hypothesized temporal cause. (e.g. a measurement)
+**Temporal effect.** The temporally-later of at least one of the coincidences in a hypothesized temporal cause.

 **Predicted effect.** The deduction of a temporal effect from a hypothesized scientific model based on coincident temporally-later proximities to measured bodies and/or coincidences. (modeling)